Kings Dominion: Cedar Fair/Six Flags era (2006–present)

 For the 2015 season, Kings Dominion continued in celebration of its 40th anniversary with a major expansion to WaterWorks.
 The expansion included a new 65-foot tall slide complex featuring three different attractions called Paradise Plunge, Aqua Blast, and Thunder Falls; a new children's area called Splash Island; expanded cabana areas, updated bathhouses, and other improvements to the area.
 As part of the major water park expansion, the area was renamed Soak City.
 On August 9, 2015, Shockwave closed in Candy Apple Grove permanently, and a swinging pendulum ride titled "Delirium" was built in its place.
 Hurler closed permanently at the end of the season on November 1, 2015.
 In 2017, Planet Snoopy was expanded with the addition of three new children's rides in the former Nickelodeon Central side of the area.
 On October 15, 2016, Kings Dominion announced that the Hurler wooden coaster would be permanently closed.

 For the 2018 season, Kings Dominion opened Twisted Timbers on March 24, 2018, three years after Hurler operated for the last time, converting the track from wood to steel.
 It was built by Rocky Mountain Construction utilizing many of the original wooden supports from Hurler.
 2018 also marked the debut of WinterFest, a Christmas-themed holiday event, during the winter season.
 The Rebel Yell and Ricochet coasters were renamed Racer 75 and Apple Zapple, respectively.
 Tornado, Dinosaurs Alive, and Volcano: The Blast Coaster were all removed before the 2019 season.

 In August 2019, Kings Dominion announced that Soak City would be expanded in 2020 to include a new sub-area called Coconut Shores, featuring a multi-level water play structure and a children's wave pool.
 In January 2020, the park also announced the removal of The Crypt to make room for future development in the Safari Village section of the park.

 Kings Dominion did not open for its normal operating schedule in 2020 due to the COVID-19 pandemic.
 After restrictions were partially lifted by Virginia governor Ralph Northam in November 2020, the park opened for a limited capacity winter event titled "Taste of the Season" that operated for three weeks the following month in December.
 The event featured specialty food trucks, seasonal decorations, a small selection of rides.

 Normal operation resumed for the 2021 season, and in August of that year, the park announced that Safari Village would receive a makeover for 2022.
 The upgraded section of the park, Jungle X-Pedition, is themed to an archeological research facility and dig site.
-The area received similarly-themed restaurants and retail shops, as well as a new roller coaster named Tumbili, a 4D Free Spin model manufactured by S&S – Sansei Technologies.
+The area received similarly themed restaurants and retail shops, as well as a new roller coaster named Tumbili, a 4D Free Spin model manufactured by S&S – Sansei Technologies.

+On July 1, 2024, a merger of equals between Cedar Fair and Six Flags was completed, creating Six Flags Entertainment Corporation.

+In 2025, the park opened Rapterra, a launched wing coaster.